-Bankruptcy provides relief from debt through a Court proceeding, which protects debtors from creditors.
-Non-bankruptcy debt relief often involves debt settlement where the debt is repaid over time or by settling for less than the total amount.
+Bankruptcy offers relief from debt through a court proceeding, which protects debtors from creditors.
+Non-bankruptcy debt relief often involves debt settlement, where the debt is repaid over time or by settling for less than the total amount owed.

-Many debt relief programs do not stop the creditors from continuing to collect or filing lawsuits for non-payment.
-It can be tricky if you owe more than one creditor.
-Debt settlement can be much more expensive than most bankruptcy options.
-Non-bankruptcy debt settlement can also have a tax consequence since paying a creditor less than what is owed may cause you to be taxed on the amount you save
+Many debt relief programs do not stop creditors from continuing collections or filing lawsuits for non-payment, which can be problematic if you owe multiple creditors.
+Debt settlement can be more expensive than most bankruptcy options and may have tax consequences, as paying a creditor less than what is owed may result in being taxed on the amount saved.